dariofo2/block-tracker/readme.md

 #### Add new Account

 1. Add an Account of Blockchain
-2. The backend gets all transactions from 2 months ago to last blocked checked (configurable to Big Data in .env)
-3. Account is Added to keep receiving new transactions
+2. Account is Added to keep receiving new transactions

 #### Each 15 seconds

 1. Get the last block checked of all accounts
+2. If last Block is null, then get all transactions from 50.000 blocks to Last Blockchain Mined block - 6 (reorgs) -1
-2. Get Transactions from last block to (Last Blockchain Mined Block - 1)
+3. Get Transactions from last block to (Last Blockchain Mined Block - 6 (Reorgs) - 1)
-3. Set The last Block for further checks
+4. Set The last Block for further checks

 ### Frontend

-## Things
+## About

 ### ERC20

-ERC20 tokens for now are grouped in ERC20 only because there are lot of ERC20 contracts and they have to be obtained manual each one
+ERC20 tokens Are obtan

 ### API Indexer

-We use Etherscan API to get Transactions, because we have limit on free Infura API
+We use Etherscan API v2 to get Transactions, because getting blocks one by one manually needs lot of calls to Infura Node and lot of time spent waiting

 ### Quantity of Past Transactions

-Only 2 months by default but configurable
+Only 6 months by default but configurable

 ### Refresh time of Blocks